 Sellers can optionally decide to add a small fee to their order to cover the costs of gift wrapping their items.
-This fee also incurs a transaction fee and is billed seperately to your order transaction fee as a “Gift Wrap Fee”.
+This fee also incurs a transaction fee and is billed separately to your order transaction fee as a “Gift Wrap Fee”.

 Seller Subscription Packages